LinuxCommandLibrary

 PARAMETERS

-Recursively remove all objects under the specified prefix.
-This is required for deleting prefixes containing multiple objects.
+Recursively deletes objects under the specified prefix.
+Essential for deleting entire folders.

 --dryrun